An experiential Cité

 The Cité embraces the festive and convivial dimension of gastronomy.
 In a welcoming atmosphere, there will be meals, banquets, demonstrations, cooking lessons and workshops devoted to the art of the table.
 Both physically and digitally, the Cité de la gastronomie Paris-Rungis will bring generations together around the universal pleasure of eating and the timeless tradition of the meal.
 Sharing, gaining new skills and appreciating good food are the common threads running through the cultural and event programming of the Cité de la gastronomie Paris-Rungis.

 Committed and ethical, the Cité is an advocate for healthy and high quality food, while also striving to limit its environmental impact.
 Imparting knowledge and educating people about healthy eating are integral to its role.

 Launch of the Digital Cité.

-Start of the tender process with a view to establishing the Cité de la gastronomie Paris-Rungis and its neighbourhood.
+Re-launch of the tender process for the creation of the Cité de la gastronomie Paris-Rungis and its neighbourhood.

 Winning operator announced.

 Building work on the Cité de la gastronomie Paris-Rungis and its neighbourhood commences.